IBE160/SG-Awesome-like-KI/docs/sprint-artifacts/4-2-ai-quiz-generation-selectable-length.md

 *   **Task: Implement Observability for Quiz Generation**
     *   `Implement comprehensive logging for quiz generation requests, AI API calls, and responses within the Vercel Function and Frontend.` - VERIFIED COMPLETE
-    *   `Collect metrics on quiz generation time, success/failure rates, and AI model response times.` - **NOT DONE** (MEDIUM Severity - implementation missing)
+    *   `Collect metrics on quiz generation time, success/failure rates, and AI model response times.` - **NOT DONE** (MEDIUM Severity - While basic logging with `requestId` and AI call timing is present, no explicit code or integration with a formal metrics collection service is present to gather these performance and reliability metrics.)
-    *   `Consider implementing distributed tracing to track requests across Frontend, Vercel Function, and Claude AI for easier debugging.` - PARTIALLY COMPLETE (basic request ID logging, not full distributed tracing)
+    *   `Consider implementing distributed tracing to track requests across Frontend, Vercel Function, and Gemini AI for easier debugging.` - PARTIALLY COMPLETE (basic request ID logging, not full distributed tracing)

 ---